egoxiv/ga_admissions_app/readme.md

 * Path 0.12.7
 * Promise 7.1.1

-Descriptions of any unsolved problems or major hurdles your team had to overcome.
+At this time we are not aware of any issues.
+Please let us know if you have any problems using our app.